lakis006/generated-readme/README.md

-    # the project
+    # my project

     ## Description
-    nahhhh im good
+    it does things

     ## Table of Contents
     * [Installation](#installation)